LOVING Interview ~ Part 1

 Last month we visited Los Angles for the #ThisIsLoving Press Event to celebrate LOVING, which opens in theaters nationwide through November.
 While there, we had the opportunity to see an advanced screening of the film and sit down with members of the cast to learn more about the production.

-Have you read our 5 Reasons to See LOVING?
+Have you read our ?

 The film pays tribute to the love that Mildred and Richard Loving shared throughout the years.
 It was absolutely beautiful and provides a new sense of hope and renewed faith.
 Their love story is one that I will never tire of.
 I’ve been researching and trying to learn more and more since I returned home from my trip and I don’t see that stopping anytime soon.
 They inspire me, they remind me love is worth fighting for, and they’ve given me new goals to strive for in my marriage.